HerosTicWorld/heros_me/README.md

 For any request or question, you can contact me by adding me on Discord: Heros#5092

-Thx to KadDarem for some tips #Kad | MxWay#0621 credit to Ktoś for the DrawText3D function.

 This script allows you to display your emotions, your thoughts or whatever you want above your character to bring additional content in your RP!

 Thanks to the commented lines in the different files, you can configure the script to your liking!